pfsense/docs/source/hardware/index.rst

 Hardware
 ********

-Various topics about pfSense and its interaction with hardware.
+Various topics about pfSense® software and its interaction with hardware.

 .. toctree::
    :maxdepth: 1